 - a bacterial infection in your heart

-- a collagen vascular disease (e.g. lupus, vasculitis, or rheumatoid arthritis)
+- a collagen vascular disease, such as lupus,

 - certain types of leukemia